Table of Contents

 Some of the general features in Windows 7 are as follows :

 - Touch Screen and Sensor: Windows 7 Os is designed for touch screen interaction.
 According to Microsoft, if the devices support multi-touch then Windows 7 will be able to produce a touch effect on the screen.
-Also, Windows 7 introduce native supports for different types of sensors some of them are: accelerometer sensors, GPS sensors, ambient light sensors.
+Also, Windows 7 introduce native supports for different types of sensors some of them are: accelerometer sensors, GPS sensors, and ambient light sensors.

 - Fast Boot and Installation: Windows 7 boots much faster than the previous version.
 Also, installation times of Windows 7 are fast and the installation process may be complete in around 30 minutes.

 - Sticky Notes: Sticky Notes features are introduced in Windows 7.